 My next stop was Adashino Nenbutsu-ji temple which is situated high on a hill overlooking the city from the northwest.
 It sits in an area where during the Heian period the destitute of the area brought their dead, leaving the bodies exposed to the elements or to be burnt in mass pyres.

-Receiving no tombstone or proper burial, their souls were honored by stone Buddhas, of which about 8000 can be seen here (sans rotting corpses).
+Receiving no tombstone or proper burial, their souls were honoured by stone Buddhas, of which about 8000 can be seen here (sans rotting corpses).

 Each stone is unique – some are very old and worn while others (like the one above) look quite recent.
 In such a peaceful location it seems quite a nice way to be remembered.